mess-nlesc/mess-model/docs/HPCDocker.md

     ```

-## 2. Prepare and run Apptainer Image
+## 2. Set up a local SLURM cluster

 To emulate an HPC system we will run [SLURM](Workload Manager) workload manager in a Docker container.
 The Docker image we will use canbe found at [`xenon-docker-images`](https://github.com/xenon-middleware/xenon-docker-images.git) repository.